QuietMisdreavus/quietmisdreavus.net/hire-me.md

 * **Tools and systems i'm comfortable using:**
   * Vim
   * Git / GitHub
+  * Xcode
   * Linux (my distro of choice is [Arch Linux], but i've also admin'd an Ubuntu server)
   * Visual Studio
-  * Xcode

 [Arch Linux]: https://archlinux.org

 ## history

 I grew up in "a moderately-sized city in Texas".
-(I'm fairly public about naming it if you've followed my Twitter account long enough.)
+(I'm fairly public about naming it if you've followed me on social media long enough.)
 I've been around computers for practically my whole life.
 There's an old story in my family that i learned to recognize letters just enough at age 2.5 so that i could find the right floppy disk to play Lemmings.